Small Business Failure Statistics to Know in 2023 - A Realistic Picture

 (Business Wire)

 Small businesses that want to keep up with the competition need to invest in new technologies and offer their customers a more user-friendly experience.
 For that reason, 49% of businesses use mobile apps to connect with users.
 Another 32% add a mobile payment option to ensure easy purchases.
-And in order to avoid becoming a number among the small businesses failure stats, 26% of companies use business-planning tools to make sure their productivity is at an all-time high.
+And in order to avoid becoming another failed startup, 26% of small businesses use business-planning tools to make sure their productivity is at an all-time high.

 Businesses that sell services rather than products have a better chance of survival.